sematext/docs/docs/logs/faq.md

 will be accepted, but will not be displayed until 2 hours later.

-### What happens if I try to send data with @timestamp in a not supported format?
+### What happens if I send data with non-supported @timestamp format?

 If your log events are sent to Sematext Cloud with a format that is not supported in our platform the **@timestamp** field value will be set to the current date and time using the UTC timezone.